Lightnicus/venjakob/project_components/reload-system-documentation.md

 ## Benefits

 1. **Real-time Synchronization**: Changes in one tab immediately reflect in other open tabs
+2. **Dynamic Tab Titles**: Tab names automatically update when entity names change
-2. **Performance**: Only affected components reload, not the entire interface
+3. **Performance**: Only affected components reload, not the entire interface
-3. **Scalability**: Easy to add new reload groups for different data types
+4. **Scalability**: Easy to add new reload groups for different data types
-4. **Type Safety**: TypeScript interfaces ensure proper usage
+5. **Type Safety**: TypeScript interfaces ensure proper usage

 ## Usage Workflow

 1. User opens ArticleManagement tab (loads article list)
-2. User opens ArticleDetail tab for a specific article
+2. User opens ArticleDetail tab for a specific article (tab shows "Artikel: Original Name")
-3. User edits and saves the article in ArticleDetail
+3. User edits the article name and other properties in ArticleDetail
+4. User saves the changes
+5. ArticleDetail updates its tab title to "Artikel: New Name"
-4. ArticleDetail triggers a reload signal for 'articles'
+6. ArticleDetail triggers a reload signal for 'articles'
-5. ArticleManagement automatically reloads its data
+7. ArticleManagement automatically reloads its data
-6. Updated article information is now visible in the management tab
+8. Updated article information is now visible in the management tab

 ## Extension

-To add reload functionality to new components:
+To add reload and tab title functionality to new components:

-1. Import `useTabReload` hook
+1. Import `useTabReload` and `useTabTitle` hooks
 2. For management components: Use `useTabReload(reloadKey, loadDataFunction)`
-3. For detail components: Use `const { triggerReload } = useTabReload(reloadKey, () => {})`
+3. For detail components:
+   - Use `const { triggerReload } = useTabReload(reloadKey, () => {})`
+   - Use `const { updateTitle } = useTabTitle(tabId)`
 4. Call `triggerReload()` after successful save operations
+5. Call `updateTitle(newTitle)` when entity names change

-This system provides seamless data synchronization across the tabbed interface without requiring manual refreshes or complex state management.
+This system provides seamless data synchronization and dynamic tab titles across the tabbed interface without requiring manual refreshes or complex state management.